MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

 ## Validation policy during ingestion

-When ingesting from storage, the source data gets validates as part of parsing.
+When ingesting from storage, the source data gets validated as part of parsing.
 The validation policy indicates how to react to parsing failures.
 It consists of two properties: